Curvature-adaptive gigapixel microscopy at submicron resolution and centimeter scale

 We demonstrated the system’s large FOV and high resolution through brightfield imaging of a rat brain tissue slice.
 Benefit from the reimaging technique, the entire $\text{2~cm}^2$ section was captured in one shot, eliminating the need for lateral scanning and significantly reducing acquisition time.
 As shown in Fig.~\ref{fig3}, the stitched image from the 48-camera array covers 630~MP and resolves fine histological details, such as dendrites and the hippocampus, across the whole brain slice.
 The cellular-level structures and tissue morphology of large biospecimens that typically require sequential tiled images through mechanical scanning in the XY plane to cover the area, were visualized seamlessly across the panorama in one acquisition.

 Moreover, the ability to refocus each sub-camera introduces a form of adaptive optics tailored to sample topology.
 Rather than being constrained to a flat focal plane, the microscope can accommodate samples with gentle curvature or uneven surfaces by pre-adjusting the focus locally.
 To illustrate the system’s capability to handle non-planar samples, we imaged onion epidermal cells ($\text{2.6~cm}^2$) placed on a gently curved surface in a single shot [Fig.~\ref{fig4}~(a)].
-Both brightfield and fluorescence modes (with staining via fluorescein) were employed on the same sample by switching the illumination mode.
+Both brightfield and fluorescence modes (with staining via fluorescein) were employed on the same sample by switching the illumination mode. {LED irradiance was set to 7 mW/cm² with 30 ms exposure for fluorescence imaging.
+The average fluorescence intensity of the signal region was 101.3, and the background mean was 10.4 with a standard deviation of 2.2, which results in a contrast-to-noise ratio of 42.3.
 We compared imaging the curved onion tissue under two configurations: one with a flat focal plane (all sub-cameras focused at the same depth), and another using a "curved" focal surface, achieved by independently adjusting each camera's focus.